-The U.K.'s Supreme Court has sided with a Texas Patent Troll that Apple must pay US$7 million and Apple has threatened to Leave the U.K. Market
+The U.K.'s Supreme Court has sided with a Texas Patent Troll that Apple must pay US$7 Billion and Apple has threatened to Leave the U.K. Market

 In August 2020, Apple lost a US$506.2 million patent infringement case to Optis Wireless Technology over 4G telecommunications technology used in Apple's iPhone.
 Then eight months later, a US Judge agreed with Apple's argument that the Optis v.
 Apple Lawsuit was technically tainted and tossed $506 million in damages award.

 Apple argued that the entire trial in the Optis case was tainted because the jury wasn’t told of the patent owner’s licensing obligations.
 The issue wasn’t brought before the jury because Optis asked that the judge, not the jury, to determine whether it was compliant with its FRAND requirements.

 Optis then decided to sue Apple in the UK and that country's Supreme Court has sided with Optis Cellular Technology.
 Optis Cellular and Optis Wireless are under the same umbrella as linked to above